 Today, her home is manifest in La Villa Bascillica, a sprawling complex of Churches, chapels, and more ambigiously programmed religious buildings on and around the hill of Tepeyac now engulfed by the northern sprawl of the city.
 After the Vatican, this is the most heavily visited site in Catholicism, with roughly 10 million coming to pay respects, gawk, and take photos each year.
 Around December 12 in particular, the feast day of Our Lady (and Tonantzin too), La Villa usually sees over a million of the faithful crowded into it's generous plaza.

-Although the colonial churches in the rest of Mexico City are usually underwhelming, La Villa boasts the best collection of them in the Distrito Federal.
-For example, the Capilla de Pocito, below.
 La Capilla de Cerrito is at the peak of the deceptively long stairway leading to the summit of Tepeyac.
 This is where Juan Diego saw and spoke with the Virgin.
 Unfortunately, while I saw the doors were wide open when I was standing in the plaza below, by the time I had climbed the few hundred odd steps it was closed.

 Yet my efforts were not in vain: the crest of Tepeyac offers one of the better views on the valley of Mexico.
 It happened to be one of the rare cloudy days of spring, and sunset to boot, but all the telltale signs of the vast yet limited bowl which some two dozen million call home were laid out clearly to the south, east, and west.